-“Howard Keel Musicals: Box Office Ups & Downs Emblematic of Genre Woes in 1950s Hollywood” to be continued.
+“Howard Keel Musicals: Box Office Ups & Downs Emblematic of Genre Woes in 1950s Hollywood” follow-up post:

 Howard Keel musicals: Box office

-Show Boat and Lovely to Look At budget figures (which don’t include marketing or distribution expenses) and box office† information via online sources citing MGM’s Eddie Mannix Ledger and the Ledger itself, found at the Academy of Motion Picture Arts and Sciences’ Margaret Herrick Library.
+Show Boat and Lovely to Look At budget (not including marketing or distribution expenses) and box office† figures via online sources citing MGM’s Eddie Mannix Ledger and the Ledger itself, found at the Academy of Motion Picture Arts and Sciences’ Margaret Herrick Library.

 Roberta’s budget via online sources citing Richard Jewel’s article “RKO Film Grosses: 1931-1951,” found in the Historical Journal of Film Radio and Television, Vol. 14 No. 1, 1994.